 A crisis is someone’s personal and very individual reaction to an event or experience in their life they find hard to cope with.

-This can happen with any event, things like;
+A Crisis can happen as a result of any event, things like:

 - Relationship breakdown or difficulties

 - Loss (of a loved one, job, home)

 - Physical health issues

 - A natural disaster